Category Archives: Baden Royals

 The Marie Cross. source: www.kuenker.de

 During World War I, Marie continued working to establish better medical and care facilities for wounded soldiers.
 In honor of her efforts, on January 10, 1918, Friedrich II established the Marien-Kreuz (Marie Cross).
-It was awarded to women of Anhalt for distinguished service during the war – particularly for caring for wounded soldiers.
+It was awarded to women of Anhalt for distinguished service during the war, particularly for caring for wounded soldiers.
 The medal featured Friedrich and Marie’s initials intertwined, with the arms of Anhalt on the reverse.

-When her husband died in April 1918, the throne of Anhalt passed to his younger brother, Eduard.
-Marie eventually returned to Baden-Baden, Baden-Württemberg, Germany, where she died on November 29, 1939, having survived her husband by over 21 years.
+When Marie’s husband died in April 1918, the throne of Anhalt passed to his younger brother, Eduard.
+Marie eventually returned to Baden-Baden, her birthplace, where she died on November 29, 1939, having survived her husband by over 21 years.
 The last Duchess of Anhalt, Marie was buried in the Ducal Mausoleum (link in German) in Dessau, Duchy of Anhalt, now in the German state of Saxony-Anhalt.
 In 1958, the remains of members of the House of Anhalt were removed from the Ducal Mausoleum secretly by night for political reasons (Dessau was then in Communist East Germany) and reburied in the Ziebigker Cemetery in Dessau in a common grave, marked only by a simple wooden cross.
 In 2019, Marie’s remains were moved a second time and reinterred in the Marienkirche (link in German) in Dessau, the traditional burial site of the Dukes of Anhalt-Dessau dating back to the 15th century.
 The Marienkirche was destroyed during World War II and has since been rebuilt.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.